ISafronenko/capstone/solution/SOLUTION.md

 * Container orchestrator - Kubernetes.
 * Cloud provider: AWS (EC2, CloudFormation, EKS).

+### How it works
+Project code stored in VCS - Git (GitHub).
+After a commit with specific commit message Jenkins (CI/CD) triggers a build which consist of compiling project, running different kind of tests (unit/integration etc), building and pushing docker image to container registry.

+Infrastructure created as IAAS with cloudformation.
+This results in Kuberntes cluster being deployed to AWS.
+After cluster up and running devops engineer can deploy docker image from registry to the cluster using blue/green strategy (described in the last section).

 ## Jenkins pipeline builds for blue/green deployment
 Jenkins master box was created as separate EC2 t2.xlarge instance with all necessary tools installed: